amber-adore-boot/amber-adore-boot.github.io/_pages/about.md

 ---
 permalink: /
-title: "Understanding climate-ecosystem interactions under future climate change"
+title: "Amber A. Boot"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 My website is still a work in progress.
-I'm slowly filling it :)
+Not all information is correct, and I'm still adding things.

 Hej and welcome!
 My name is Amber (she/they), and I am an assistant professor in physical oceanography at DTU AQUA (Technical University of Denmark).